 Solomon tells us that, when these schemes of the devil and those he can use come, we are wise if we remember that God is in control.
 We can call on His name and patiently wait for Him or we can let pride creep in and try to handle them ourselves.
 We must also realize these schemes are an attempt to get us to cave in and walk down the middle of the road so we don't offend anyone.
 Solomon warns us not to look back at how these trials did not come before we were in Christ.

-Wisdom, like an inheritance, is a good thing and benefits those who see the sun.
-Wisdom is a shelter as money is a shelter, but the advantage of knowledge is this: that wisdom preserves the life of its possessor.
+Wisdom is good, along with possessions, an advantage to all who see the sun.
+For wisdom is a shelter, and money is a shelter, but the advantage of knowledge is that wisdom keeps the one who has it alive.

 Wisdom is a gift from God and is simply the ability to put Godly knowledge into action.
 It is being able to apply the principles contained in the Bible to everyday situations.
 As Jesus is referred to as the "Word of God" the wisdom that Solomon speaks of is Jesus.
 He penetrates our hearts to draw us to Him and to preserve our lives for eternity with Him.
 Remembering this will help us in dealing with the schemes that are brought against us.